shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ```
 The shortest program in javascript is no code and executing its file, Even if we have no code in file still javascript v8 engine will create its execution context along with its memory and code block which will be get destroyed immediately.

-Along with execution context it creates an global object as well which differes platform to platform where the javascript is executing exactly.
+Along with execution context it creates an global object as well which differs platform to platform where the javascript is executing exactly.

 On the browser it creates `window` object which is global object and whatever variables and functions we create will be automatically appended to window object.
 And its reference denoted as `this` keyword in javascript.